Tyrell History, Family Crest & Coats of Arms

-Anglo-Saxon culture once found in Britain is the soil from which the many generations of the Tyrell family have grown.
+The ancient Anglo-Saxon culture once found in Britain is the soil from which the many generations of the Tyrell family have grown.
 The name Tyrell was given to a member of the family who was a stubborn or obstinate person.
 The surname Tyrell is derived from the Old French word tirer, which means to draw.
 This is used in the same sense as the word tirand, which means "one who pulls on the reins;" thus it may be that it was used as a nickname for a stubborn person, before coming to be used as a hereditary surname.

 Early Origins of the Tyrell family

-Essex where one of the first records of the name is Walter Tirel III, (1065-c.
+The surname Tyrell was first found in Essex where one of the first records of the name is Walter Tirel III, (1065-c.
 1100), Castellan of Pontoise and Lord of Poix, son of Walter Tirell II.

-The Norman People and Their Existing Descendants in the British Dominions and the United States Of America.
-Baltimore: Genealogical Publishing, 1975.
-Print.
-(ISBN 0-8063-0636-X) He is remembered for his involvement in the death of King William II (William Rufus) on a hunting trip in the New Forest on August 2nd, 1100.
-Some say it was an accident when Walter shot an arrow at a stag which glanced from the beast and struck King William II, while others disagree.
 However, accordingly to chroniclers of the time, they parted at the beginning of the hunt on good terms, but the king was later found with one of the arrows given to Walter by the king in his chest.
 There is a stone in the Forest at Stoney Cross marking the spot where the King fell.

 Another distinct branch of the family was found at Gipping in Suffolk.
 "This place, which takes its name from the small river Gipping, is the property of C. Tyrell, Esq., whose ancestor, Sir Walter Tyrell, Knt., held the lordship at the time of the Domesday survey."

 Early History of the Tyrell family

-Another 251 words (18 lines of text) covering the years 1086, 1423, 1450, 1502, 1502, 1597, 1676, 1661, 1676, 1617, 1701, 1643, 1718, 1642, 1718, 1623 and 1676 are included under the topic Early Tyrell History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Tyrell research.
+Another 140 words (10 lines of text) covering the years 1086, 1423, 1412, 1450, 1502, 1502, 1597, 1676, 1661, 1676, 1617, 1701, 1643, 1718, 1642, 1718, 1623, 1676 and 1370 are included under the topic Early Tyrell History in all our PDF Extended History products and printed products wherever possible.